jtsage/jtsage-datebox/docs/api/applyMinMax.md

 $(input).datebox('applyMinMax');
 {% endhighlight %}

-DateBox does not "watch" the min/max HTML attributes, other than on widget initilization.
+DateBox does not "watch" the min/max HTML attributes, other than on widget initialization.
-If you manually change them via JavaScript, you will need to run this function to make sure the DateBox "sees" them.
+If you programmatically change them via JavaScript, you will need to run this function to make sure the DateBox "sees" them.